Woodsmith Mine Tunnel: Construction

 The first TBM, Stella Rose, weighs 1,800 tonne and is 225 m long.
 The concrete segments are 1.5 m in length and a special concreting plant has been built to supply the TBMs as they progress through the tunnel, lining the route with over 150,000 concrete segments.

 Three ventilation shafts will be constructed: at Lady Cross Plantation, near Egton, at Lockwood Beck, and at Tocketts Lythe.
 Lady Cross Plantation is within the North York Moors National Park whilst the other two sites are outside the park and are located within Redcar and Cleveland.
 The access and ventilation shafts are planned to be 9 m in diameter.

 The shaft at Tocketts Lythe will be smaller than the others as it is not envisaged to have a conveyor transfer.
 Lockwood Beck and Lady Cross plantation will be larger caverns to accommodate the crossover in conveyors and for the passing of maintenance trains.
 Lockwood Beck would also need a larger diameter shaft as it will be a setting off site for one of the TBMs.

 By the end of July 2020, the length of tunnel that had been dug out had reached 4.5 mi.
 Concrete segments to line the tunnel were produced in a special factory inside the Wilton International Complex, however, at least 3,000 segments needed to be imported due to the tunnel boring machine making greater progress than anticipated for.
 By early December 2020, 7 mi had been tunnelled, and by June 2021, 14 km had been tunnelled, and most of the shafts had been dug out.
+As of February 2023 over 60% of the tunnel had been bored, and by December 2023, over 25.8 km had been tunnelled, which included the world record for the longest section tunnelled by a single TBM.